Cartosat: Cartosat-1

 Cartosat-1 was launched by PSLV-C6 on 5 May 2005 from Satish Dhawan Space Centre's SLP at Sriharikota.
 Images from the satellite are available from GeoEye for worldwide distribution.
 The satellite covers the entire globe in 1867 orbits on a 126-day cycle.
 It carries two state-of-the-art panchromatic (PAN) cameras that take black and white stereoscopic pictures of the earth in the visible region of the electromagnetic spectrum.
 The two cameras with 2.5 m spatial resolution, acquire two images simultaneously, one forward looking (FORE) at +26 degrees and one aft of the satellite at −5 degrees for near instantaneous stereo data.
 The time difference between the acquisitions of the same scene by the two cameras is about 52 seconds.

 Cartosat-2

 Cartosat-2 was launched by PSLV-C7 on 10 January 2007 from Satish Dhawan Space Centre's FLP at Sriharikota.
 Cartosat-2 carries a state-of-the-art panchromatic (PAN) camera that take black and white pictures of the Earth in the visible region of the electromagnetic spectrum.
-The swath covered by this high resolution PAN camera is 9.6 km and their spatial resolution is less than 1 metre.
+The swath covered by this high resolution PAN camera is 9.6 km and their spatial resolution is less than 1 m.
 The satellite can be steered up to 45 degrees along as well as across the track.
 Cartosat-2 is an advanced remote sensing satellite capable of providing scene-specific spot imagery.
 The data from the satellite is used for detailed mapping and other cartographic applications at cad-astral level, urban and rural infrastructure development and management, as well as applications in Land Information System (LIS) and Geographical Information System (GIS).